ndlib/nddiss/README.md

 `nddiss` is a LaTeX package providing a document class for formatting doctoral dissertations submitted to the University of Notre Dame's Graduate School.

-The original version, created by Sameer Vijay, follows the Spring 2004 formatting guidelines.
-Later, Megan Patnott updated it to follow the Spring 2013 guidelines.

 Copies of this package can be found in many places:

  * CTAN: https://ctan.org/pkg/nddiss